Hudson River Nature Walk

-Hudson River Park brings attention to its vital role in creating one of the scarcest resources in all of Manhattan—wildlife habitat!
-Learn about Hudson River Park’s wildlife by joining experienced naturalists on guided nature walks along the Park’s esplanade.
+Learn about Hudson River Park’s wildlife by joining knowledgeable naturalists on guided nature walks along the Park’s esplanade.

 Each nature walk is unique and offers a one-of-a-kind treasure hunt-like experience.
 Park Naturalists will meet participants at the Christopher Street Fountain, just north of Pier 40 at 9 a.m. sharp.
 Please wear comfortable shoes and dress appropriately for the weather.
 Loud noises and barking tend to startle wildlife and reduce viewing opportunities - please be considerate and leave your dog at home.

-Hudson River Nature Walk! walks are led by the following dedicated, volunteer park naturalists:
+Hudson River Nature Walks are led by the following Park Naturalists:

 WALTER LAUFER is a self-taught urban naturalist, with a special interest in butterflies and dragonflies.
 For many years, Laufer has spent time in western North America hiking with naturalist guides.
 Since 2005 he has been converting the knowledge gained in the wild to knowledge useful in the urban environment.